yosefsatrioaji/traveloka-test-solution/README.md

 - The solution must be run on a Linux ubuntu
 - This solutions is tested on Ubuntu 22.04.2 LTS running on WSL2 on Windows 11
 - build-image.sh is configured to use minikube

+## Why?
+### Why I used javascript and expressjs framework?
+I used javascript because it is the language I am most familiar with.
+And I used expressjs framework because it is the most popular framework for nodejs.
+### Why k6.io?
+I used k6.io because it scripted using javascript, which is the language I am most familiar with.